Consumer Proposal Myths Debunked

 • gives you consistent monthly payments

 Credit scoring models reward stability, and a proposal makes your finances stable again.
-With simple rebuilding steps like using a secured card, paying bills on time, and keeping balances low, many people see improvements within 6 to 12 months.
+With simple rebuilding steps, many people see improvements within 6 to 12 months.

 Myth 3: “I’ll have to repay everything I owe.”